tashi-ono/shoppies_client/README.md

 # Project Description

-Shoppies Client is the frontend UI to the Shoppies App, a web application that searches for movies from OMDb that can be nominated for the Annual Shoppies Awards.
+Shoppies Client is the frontend UI to the Shoppies App, a web application that searches for movies from OMDb that can be nominated for The Shoppies - Movie Awards for Entrepreneurs.
 Nominated movies can be saved and deleted from the Shoppies API database.

-(Note: Shoppies Awards are actually for ecommerce businesses, but for the sake of this internship application project, I am using movies.)
+(Note: In reality, The Shoppies Awards, hosted by [TSC](https://www.tsc.ca/) nominates brands from their affiliated ecommerce store.
+For the purpose of this internship application project, I am using movies.)

 # Table of Contents